m24h/sonycamloc/README.md

 Before connecting the camera, users should complete the Bluetooth pairing between the phone and the camera in the system interface.

+## Faith speed mode

+If this switch is turned on, the App will try to use some methods to speed up the connection with the camera, but it may lead to more compatibility issues.

 ## Compatibility

 The minimum Android version requirement is 13.